-SECTION C-FAMILY SIZE TAX CREDIT AND INCOME GAP CREDIT
+SECTION C-FAMILY SIZE TAX CREDIT

-Complete this section if you are: (1) single and have a family size greater than one; (2) married, filing separately on a combined return or married, filing a joint return and have a family size greater than two; or (3) married filing separate returns and have a family size greater than two; or (3) married filing separate returns and have a family size greater than two.
+Complete this section if you are: (1) single and have a family size greater than one; (2) married, filing separately on a combined return or married, filing a joint return and have a family size greater than two; or (3) married filing separate returns and have a family size greater than two.

-You must enter each dependents' name, social security number and relationship that qualify to be included in your family size.
+You must enter each dependents' name, Social Security number and relationship that qualify to be included in your family size.